 · Free of charge.
 No fees are charged for Parenting Coordination regardless of the number of meetings.

 · Ideally, Parenting Coordination is attempted before starting other services.
 Parenting Coordination may eliminate the need for court services or a custody evaluation.
-If we receive orders for other services, Parenting Coordiantion will be attempted first unless otherwise ordered.
+However, if we receive orders for other services, those will continue while you work with a Parenting Coordinator .

-· Parenting Coordiantion helps parents develop a parenting plan - The Parenting Coordinator will help both parents learn to communicate about their children’s needs and schedules and help them develop a parenting plan that takes into consideration the children’s school and extracurricular activities, both parents’ work schedules, health needs and any other special issues that need to be considered.
+· Parenting Coordination helps parents develop a parenting plan - The Parenting Coordinator will help both parents learn to communicate about their children’s needs and schedules and help them follow a parenting plan that takes into consideration the children’s school and extracurricular activities, both parents’ work schedules, health needs and any other special issues that need to be considered.

 · Parenting Coordination can help, even if you have lost hope in getting along with the other parent.